-With the exception of privileged documents and documents otherwise exempt from disclosure, Sound Transit, the Comptroller General of the United States, any state or federal funding agency, or any of their duly authorized representatives will, for the purpose of audit and examination, have access to and be permitted to inspect and copy books, records, documents, data, and other evidence for inspection, audit, and copying, in accordance with Washington State record retention requirements.
+With the exception of documents that are privileged, exempt or otherwise protected from disclosure, Sound Transit, the Comptroller General of the United States, any state or federal funding agency, or any of their duly authorized representatives will, for the purpose of audit and examination, have access to and be permitted to inspect and copy books, records, documents, data, and other evidence for inspection, audit, and copying, in accordance with Washington State record retention requirements.
 Sound Transit will also have access to such books, records, and documents during the performance of work if deemed necessary by Sound Transit to verify King County Metro's work and invoices, to assist in negotiations for additional work, and to resolve claims and disputes.
 Financial audits conducted under this Subsection 3.2.3 will be in accordance with Generally Accepted Auditing Standards ("GAAS") and established procedures and guidelines of the reviewing or auditing agency(ies).

-King County Metro will disclose of all non-privileged or otherwise exempt from disclosure information and reports resulting from access to records under this Subsection 3.2.3.
+With the exception of documents that are privileged, exempt or otherwise protected from disclosure, King County Metro will disclose information and reports resulting from access to records under this Subsection 3.2.3.
 Prior to disclosure, Sound Transit will provide King County Metro the opportunity for an audit entrance and exit conference, an opportunity to comment, and to submit any supporting documentation on the pertinent portions of any draft audit report.
 The final audit report will include written comments of reasonable length, if any, of King County Metro.